 The Board of Education has a scheduled order of business (the agenda) that it follows.
 Extensive background material, including meeting minutes and bills to pay, has been prepared by the superintendent and has been distributed to all school board members before a meeting.
 Reviewing the information beforehand allows board members time to digest the information and enables them to move quickly on some agenda items.

 (Board of Education members include, from left to right, front row, President Wendy Schilling, Secretary Jennifer Khan, Angela Balanag, back row, Secretary Pro-Tem Brian Lawton, Nanette Dahlke, Dr. Amie Krummick, and Vice President Travis McGhee.)

 Guests at a meeting will find a public comments section on the board agenda allowing the community to directly address school board members.
 It is the prerogative of the board president to recognize members of the audience who wish to address the board during the time reserved for public comments.

 To address the board, a member of the public simply fills out a signup sheet found as he/she enters the board room before the meeting begins.
 During the public comments section of the meeting, the District 70 board president will call guests up to the podium in order.
 Please use the microphone, as the meeting may be recorded for a later broadcast.
 Guests should state their full name and address.
 During public comments, the board asks that guests do not talk about individual students or personnel issues, but rather ask that such concerns should be brought to an administrator.
 Should a community member still have concerns after talking to an administrator, the community member may request an audience with the school board in closed session via a request to the superintendent or the board president.
 To provide guests with an equal opportunity to address the board, public comments may be limited to five (5) minutes or less.

-The Board of Education, Libertyville School District 70
+Thank you, The Board of Education, Libertyville School District 70

 What is the school board?